unionai-oss/pandera/docs/source/schema_models.rst

         strict=False
     )

-Or use the :py:func:`SchemaModel.validate` method to validate dataframes:
+Or use the :func:`~pandera.model.SchemaModel.validate` method to validate dataframes:

 .. testcode:: dataframe_schema_model